briandipalma/flux-for-components/README.md

 The snippet above, from the Flux chat example application, displays the sort of boilerplate required.
 Not complex, but removing this accidental complexity is a plus.
-Given that our components have a high complexity and significant amounts of state this approach seemed awkward.
-We would need to add ID boilerplate code in a lot of classes.
+Given that our components have a high complexity and significant amounts of state we would need to add ID boilerplate code in a lot of classes.

 #### Performance

 The other concern was performance.
 Issues could arise due to the high volume of data events flowing into stores.
 The stores emit change events which trigger a view rerender.
-As all instances of a view would be registered to the same store they would all be notified on a store state change.
+As all instances of a view would be registered to the same store they would all be notified of a store state change.

 {% highlight javascript %}
 case ActionTypes.CLICK_THREAD: